CMU-Heinz-95702/Project-1/readme.md

 Other requirements:
 6. Be coded primarily in Java and JSP.
 If you use something else, give a brief but convincing argument why this was **necessary** and not just a convenience (like you copied the code from github, or you got ChatGPT to generate it, are not good reasons).
 However, see #7 below!

-6. Use one page for input and one for your output - one for the original input and one for the output.
+7. Use one page for input and one for your output - one for the original input and one for the output.

-7. Use the Model-View-Contorller (MVC) pattern and good separation of concerns.
+8. Use the Model-View-Contorller (MVC) pattern and good separation of concerns.
+As part of using MVC, use the following setup to ensure correct grading of your project.

 The model class ***must*** be named P1T3Model and it ***must*** have the following getter methods - this is for testing your submission, so if you use different names, you program will fail the unit tests:

 ```
+// Returns the official country name
+public String getOfficialName();

 // Returns the names of the country's neighbors
 public ArrayList<String> getNeighbors();